Lemoncode/react-hooks-by-example/04-component_unmount/Readme.md

 +   return () => console.log("El componente se acaba de desmontar del DOM");
   }, []);
 ```

-What can this do for me?
-Imagine that you open a connection to a websocket and you want to close it when the user hides the component, how do you free resources in an orderly manner?
-Here it is.
+Any useful scenarios?
+Imagine that you open a connection to a websocket and you want to close it when the user hides the component, how do you free resources in a proper way?
+By using this approach.

 # About Basefactor + Lemoncode